Hoang-LamPham/ReflectanceRCWA/README.md

     S_layer=sim.S_layer(Structure,idx=wth)
     S_global=sim.S_System(S_layer)
  ```
 The notebook examples are located in [Example](Example).
 Two versions: simulation and faster simulation can be found in the notebook examples.
-The faster simulation utilizes advanced techniques: vector-based computation and bottom-up construction to simulate the required elements of the global S-matrix, as demonstrated in [Example](Example)
+The faster simulation utilizes advanced techniques: vector-based computation and bottom-up construction to simulate the required elements of the global S-matrix.

 ## Contact
 The RCWA simulation is still in development, so please expect some bugs.
 If you encounter any issues, feel free to contact me: phamhoanglam.fr@gmail.com